Gurmukhi: Styles

+Grapholinguistics

+In India, various scholars and institutions have researched Gurmukhi.
+Some notable academics and bodies include Mohan Singh Diwana, Duni Chandra, Sant Singh Sekhon, Prem Prakash Singh, G. B. Singh, Vidya Bhaskar Arun, P. P. Singh, K. S. Bedi and the Languages Department, Patiala (which produced the Punjabi Vartik series, published in 1970, 1974, and 1975).
+Duni Chandra's works (1959 and 1964) covered topics like voiced aspirate symbols.
+The Linguistic Atlas of the Punjab (1973) covers Gurmukhi orthography.

 Unicode

 Gurmukhī script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 Many sites still use proprietary fonts that convert Latin ASCII codes to Gurmukhī glyphs.

 The Unicode block for Gurmukhī is U+0A00–U+0A7F: